isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-02-21-post-head-count-the-history-of-census-taking-in-singapore.md

 [^49]:
 [^50]:

-United Nations.
-Department of Economic and Social Affairs.
-(1969).
-Principles and recommendations for the 1970 population censuses.
-Second printing with changes of a non-substantive nature.
-Series M, No. 4. (p.
-2).
-New York: United Nations.
-Retrieved from United Nations website.
-Arumainathan, P. (1973).
-Report on the census of population 1970, Singapore (p.
-2).
-Singapore: Govt.
-Print.
-Off.
-(Call no.: RSING 312.095957 SIN); Sam, J. (1969, April 26).
-Census of S’pore next year: a $2.3 m. operation.
-The Straits Times, p.
-5. Retrieved from NewspaperSG; Saw, 2012, p.
-342.
-Saw, 2012, p.
-343; Census to begin on May 20.
-(1980, May 14).
-The Business Times, p.
-2; All set for the count.
-(1980, May 13).
-New Nation, p.
-1. Retrieved from NewspaperSG.
 Republic of Singapore.
 Government gazette.
 Bills supplement.
 (1990, March 3).
 Census (Amendment) Bill (B 10/1990) (pp. 2–3).
 Singapore: [s.n.].
 (Call no.: RSING 348.5957 SGGBS); Census officer can now swop information.
 (1990, March 29).
 The Straits Times, p.
 18. Retrieved from NewspaperSG.